 In the introduction above, the opening line does not serve to grab the reader's attention.
 Instead, it is a statement of an obvious and mundane fact.
 The second sentence is also not very specific.
 A more effective attention grabber may point out a specific, and perhaps surprising, instance when adults use math in their daily lives, in order to show the reader why this is such as important topic to consider.

 Next the writer "announces" her topic by stating, "The topic I have chosen to write about…" Although it is necessary to introduce your specific topic, you want to avoid making generic announcements that reference your assignment.
-This technique is not as sophisticated and may distract the reader from your larger purpose for writing the essay.
+What you have chosen to write about will be evident as your reader moves through the writing.
 Instead, you might try to make the reader see why this is such an important topic to discuss.

 Finally, this sample introduction is lacking a clear thesis statement.
 The writer concludes with a vague statement: "I will be talking more about these things in my paper."
 This kind of statement may be referred to as a "purpose statement," in which the writer states the topics that will be discussed.
 However, it is not yet working as a thesis statement because it fails to make an argument or claim about those topics.
 A thesis statement for this essay would clearly tell the reader what "things" you will be discussing and what point you will make about them.

 Now let's look at how the above principles can be incorporated more effectively into an introduction.